 - Develop a groundwater budget for the study area

-In addition to the work outlined above, IDWR intends to complete additional tasks such as drilling new monitoring wells, enhancing the current groundwater level monitoring network, and conducting a groundwater level synoptic event.
+In addition to the work outlined above, IDWR intends to complete additional tasks such as drilling new monitoring wells and enhancing the current groundwater level monitoring network.